codatio/codat-docs/docs/expenses/faq.md

 ### Where can I see a roadmap for integration and feature support for Sync for Expenses?

-Currently, Codat does not publish a public product road map.
-However, if you would like to learn more about upcoming product releases speak to your account manager.
+Codat does not currently publish a public product roadmap.
+If you would like to learn more about upcoming product releases, speak to your account manager.

 ### Am I able to update an attachment (i.e. receipt) when I have already synced the expense transaction?